F3nixsec/nevacoin/README.md

 twincoin
 ======

-Twincoin is a proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.
+Twincoin is a proof-of-work  & proof-of-stake cryptocurrency with a focus on high performance, longevity and adoption services.

 Twincoin is one of the first cryptocurrencies to use the Blake2s hashing algorithm.
 Blake2s is a high speed optimized cryptographic hashing algorithm used for proof-of-work and proof-of-stake hashes in Twincoin for performance with low load.
 This makes Twincoin ideally suited for dedicated staking devices and low-power/low-spec systems.